Arjunkalliyadath/Tweet-Pulse/README.md

-# Comment Signal — Twitter/X Sentiment Analyzer
+# Tweet-Pulse — Twitter/X Sentiment Analyzer

 Point it at a tweet, and it pulls the replies, scores each one for sentiment, and lays the whole conversation out on a dashboard: how people reacted, which comments actually drove that reaction, and what the post looked like in the first place.